KelvinTegelaar/CIPP/docs/general/faq.md

 <details>
 <summary>

-## My tenant requires admin approval for user apps, how do I do this for CIPP?
+## My tenant requires admin approval for user apps, how do I do this for CIPP? {#admin-approval}

 </summary>